 You can see hundreds more recent comments from students HERE too**…it’s really inspiring stuff!

-Do I brag too much about my students’ success?
-Yeah probably, but so what, I’m damn proud because I have the most successful students in the entire world of trading in the single least liked niche in finance so I will shout about them until I am blue in the face.
+Do I brag too much about my students’ success**?
+Yeah probably, but so what, I’m damn proud of them.

 And remember to have the proper perspective about these students’ thousands of dollars in profits, or even few million dollars in profits**…it’s ALL VERY small time stuff on Wall Street, no Ivy Leaguer math whiz, algorithmic trader would be caught dead trading these stocks and going for such “small” sums of money.

-Wall Street is a MASSIVE multi-trillion dollar industry where ALL of the stuff I talk about is wayyyyyyyyyyyyy too small and irrelevant for the true Masters of The Universe/BSDs and that’s fine by me because the competition in penny stocks is WEAK…and that’s why regular people have such an advantage….that is if you can be content with potential profits of a few hundred or a few thousand dollars on trades which might add up to a few million dollars over the years, and that’s best case scenario vs. infinitely larger industries like forex and options where you can make millions in an hour or day (of course the gift is also the curse as your odds of success up in those scalable niches are FAR worse and the competition is FAR greater and give how big those markets are you can’t control your risk like you can with penny stocks).
+Wall Street is a MASSIVE multi-trillion dollar industry where ALL of the stuff I talk about is wayyyyyyyyyyyyy too small and irrelevant for the true Masters of The Universe/BSDs and that’s fine by me because the competition in penny stocks is WEAK…and that’s why regular people have such an advantage….that is if you can be content with more modest profits, and that’s best case scenario vs. infinitely larger industries like forex and options where you can make millions in an hour or day** (of course the gift is also the curse as your odds of success up in those scalable niches are FAR worse and the competition is FAR greater and give how big those markets are you can’t control your risk like you can with penny stocks).

 This is what experience has taught me over the years: you have better odds of success trading small, it’s not a disadvantage, it’s an advantage because last time I checked the upside of making a few million dollars** within a few years STILL get your EVERYTHING you’ve ever wanted, allowing you to live the dream life and you’re not screwed up in the head like the billionaires I’ve met over the years…and it’s just easier in this niche (if you know the rules)